 Many guided day trips from Dublin to the west coast also include a drive through the Burren, a unique lunar-like landscape of barren grey limestone.
 If the weather is favorable, your tour guide might let you get out of the bus for a quick 10-15-minute walk in the area.
 It’s definitely not enough for one of the most beautiful and diverse in plants and animals places in Ireland.
 Thus, renting a car allows for a more fulfilled day trip from Dublin to see the natural wonders of the Burren.

 4. Glendalough and Laragh

 With just a little bit over one hour drive, Glendalough is one of the closest day trips from Dublin.
 This glacier valley in County Wicklow entices with an Early Medieval monastic settlement and two picturesque lakes in a walking distance.
 With direct busses from Dublin, you can reach the place in a little bit over one hour.
 Half- and full-day tours are also available.
 But if you want to make this visit one of the best day trips from Dublin, be sure to get a car.
-There are ample other places to see in County Wicklow such as the village of Laragh and Powerscourt Waterfall that you don’t want to miss.
+There are ample other places to see in County Wicklow, such as the village of Laragh, the Poulanass Waterfall, and Powerscourt Waterfall.
+And you surely don’t want to miss them.

 5. The Wicklow Mountains

 You can certainly combine a drive through the Wicklow Mountains with your visit to Glendalough.
 However, if you’re aching for a deeper travel experience, be sure to devote a full day to your trip from Dublin to the mountains.
 On the other hand, with such epic hikes as the Wicklow Way and the St. Kevin’s Way, one day still can be not enough.